discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 1. Audio playback is only choppy on a specific network or machine.
 2. There is a high rate of packet loss (you can identify this by joining a voice channel in Discord, clicking the signal indicator, selecting your bot, and viewing the rate of packet loss).

-Besides allocating more resources to your bot and having a better network connection, there are also a few techniques we can use to try and improve performance to make playback smoother:
+Besides allocating more resources to your bot and having a better network connection, there are also a few techniques you can use to try and improve performance to make playback smoother:

 ## Solutions